 LinkMesh

-Register every Collector with the LinkMesh control plane via mTLS gRPC or OpAMP.
+Enroll every Collector with the LinkMesh control plane over a single port-443 connection — otelcol-contrib via OpAMP, Grafana Alloy via remotecfg.
 The fleet UI shows status, version, throughput, and config state for every node.
-Push config changes from one place; agents apply them with hot-reload where possible, restart where needed.
+Push config changes from one place; collectors apply them with hot-reload where possible, restart where needed.

 No SSH.
 No drift.
 One pane of glass for every Collector your platform team manages.